Compiler: History

 Object-oriented programming (OOP) offered some interesting possibilities for application development and maintenance.
 OOP concepts go further back but were part of LISP and Simula language science.
-At Bell Labs, the development of C++ became interested in OOP.
+Bell Labs became interested in OOP with the development of C++.
 C++ was first used in 1980 for systems programming.
 The initial design leveraged C language systems programming capabilities with Simula concepts.
 Object-oriented facilities were added in 1983.
 The Cfront program implemented a C++ front-end for C84 language compiler.
 In subsequent years several C++ compilers were developed as C++ popularity grew.

 In many application domains, the idea of using a higher-level language quickly caught on.
 Because of the expanding functionality supported by newer programming languages and the increasing complexity of computer architectures, compilers became more complex.

 DARPA (Defense Advanced Research Projects Agency) sponsored a compiler project with Wulf's CMU research team in 1970.
 The Production Quality Compiler-Compiler PQCC design would produce a Production Quality Compiler (PQC) from formal definitions of source language and the target.
 PQCC tried to extend the term compiler-compiler beyond the traditional meaning as a parser generator (e.g., Yacc) without much success.
 PQCC might more properly be referred to as a compiler generator.

 PQCC research into code generation process sought to build a truly automatic compiler-writing system.
 The effort discovered and designed the phase structure of the PQC.
 The BLISS-11 compiler provided the initial structure.
 The phases included analyses (front end), intermediate translation to virtual machine (middle end), and translation to the target (back end).
 TCOL was developed for the PQCC research to handle language specific constructs in the intermediate representation.
 Variations of TCOL supported various languages.
 The PQCC project investigated techniques of automated compiler construction.
 The design concepts proved useful in optimizing compilers and compilers for the (since 1995, object-oriented) programming language Ada.

 The Ada STONEMAN document formalized the program support environment (APSE) along with the kernel (KAPSE) and minimal (MAPSE).
 An Ada interpreter NYU/ED supported development and standardization efforts with the American National Standards Institute (ANSI) and the International Standards Organization (ISO).
 Initial Ada compiler development by the U.S. Military Services included the compilers in a complete integrated design environment along the lines of the STONEMAN document.
 Army and Navy worked on the Ada Language System (ALS) project targeted to DEC/VAX architecture while the Air Force started on the Ada Integrated Environment (AIE) targeted to IBM 370 series.
 While the projects did not provide the desired results, they did contribute to the overall effort on Ada development.